PeeperLab/Rtoolbox/README.md

 Rtoolbox contains the following functions:

-#### ReplotGSEA
+#### replotGSEA

-ReplotGSEA re-plots data from the javaGSEA desktop version in R. The function takes three arguments: `path`, the path to the javaGSEA output folder;
+replotGSEA re-plots data from the javaGSEA desktop version in R. The function takes three arguments: `path`, the path to the javaGSEA output folder;
 `gene.set`, which is the name of the gene set you want to plot (note: approximate matching is used in a grep-function to determine the appropriate